frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 - `std::ifstream file(argv[1]);` attempts to open the file for reading.
 - If `file` is not in a valid state (i.e., the file couldn't be opened), an error message is displayed, and the program terminates.

-Of course, in competitive programmings, the input file will most often be handled by an automated testing system, so you probably won't need to check whether the file opened correctly or not.
+While good practice in general software development, is usually unnecessary in competitive programming contests.
+Instead, you can often assume the file exists and start reading from it directly.
+This saves valuable coding time and simplifies your solution.

-### Introduction to File I/O in C++
+## Introduction to File I/O in C++

 In C++, file input and output (I/O) operations are handled through classes provided by the `<fstream>` library.
 The three main classes used for this purpose are `std::ifstream`, `std::ofstream`, and `std::fstream`.
 Each of these classes is specialized for different types of I/O operations.

-#### `std::ifstream`: File Reading
+### `std::ifstream`: File Reading

 The `std::ifstream` class (input file stream) is used exclusively for reading files.
 It inherits from `std::istream`, the base class for all input operations in C++.